meilisearch/meili-aoc/README.md

 ```

-The reinders will make a stop everytime there is an intersection.
+The reindeer will make a stop everytime there is an intersection.
-Your goal is to find which kid Santa can access with as few instructions as possible.
+Your goal is to find which kid Santa can get to with as few instructions as possible and gives his name.

-In the above case, `Tommy` and `tamo` are the only two kids accessible in only two instructions.
-But since `Tommy` will appear first in the structure, he's going to get his gift first.
+In the above case, `tommy` and `tamo` are the only kids accessible in two instructions.
+But since `tommy` will appear first in the structure, he's going to get his gift first.

 --- Part2 ---

-You are able to find the closests kids!
+You are able to find the closest kids!
 But what about the others?
 The old GPS system became so slow that we would not have been able to deliver all the gifts on time!

-Now, you need to count how many stops it'll take to Santa to go from the closest to the next closest kid until there is no kids remaining.
+Now, you need to count how many stops it'll take Santa to go from the closest to the next closest kid until there are no kids remaining.

-Even kids in Antartica must recieve their well deserved gifts!
+Even kids in Antarctica must receive their well deserved gifts!

-The number of stops helps us knowing how many carrots Santa must bring along to fuel the reins.
-For every stop, all of the 4 reins needs 1 carrot, but rudolph need 3 because he is a star ✨ and because apparently "his left foot hurts".
+The number of stops helps us know how many carrots Santa must bring along to fuel the reins.

 ```
 Step 0: We're at Santa house